608-255-9330 Ext. 102

 - Develop healthy eating behaviors

-- Make peace with your body
+- Make peace with your body and food

 - Adjust to trying circumstances